GTNewHorizons/ExampleMod1.7.10/README.md

 There are many examples of mixins in these mods: [Hodgepodge](https://github.com/GTNewHorizons/Hodgepodge) and [Angelica](https://github.com/GTNewHorizons/Angelica)

-To add Mixins to your project, follow one of the example commits:
+To enable Mixins in your project, follow one of the example commits:
 - use [normal mixins](https://github.com/GTNewHorizons/ExampleMod1.7.10/commit/beba55615fa8337b7639f0d5b18db6cc8d4826be) for basic and quick registration
 - use [GTNH IMixins](https://github.com/GTNewHorizons/ExampleMod1.7.10/commit/055cd4f18765a421a86c706f53b62116988297e3) (recommended) for the same thing as below, but in a less verbose and more unified manner using the IMixins api
 - use [GTNH Early/Late mixins](https://github.com/GTNewHorizons/ExampleMod1.7.10/commit/c4df59d92164775b69451f3e690239e93d1fc979) to have full control over the registration logic and check for presence of other mods during runtime to load your mixins